-Intro Optics and Modern Physics, PHYS 130, 4 credits

 Intro Kinematics and Mechanics, PHYS 150, 4 credits

 Intro Electricity, Magnetism and Thermodynamics, PHYS 180, 5 credits

 Computational Oscillations and Waves, PHYS 250, 3 credits

+Modern Physics, PHYS 275, 4 credits

 Classical Mechanics, PHYS 310, 3 credits

-Advanced Modern Physics, PHYS 325, 3 credits

 Electromagnetic Theory, PHYS 330, 3 credits

 Quantum Mechanics, PHYS 350, 3 credits

-Experimental Physics, PHYS 380A,B, 4 credits
+Experimental Physics, PHYS 380 3 credits

 Senior Seminar, PHYS 499A,B, 3 credits

 Required Math Courses:

 Calculus I and II, MATH 141 A,B, 8 credits (Note: MATH 139 A,B may substitute for MATH 141A)

 Calculus III, MATH 241, 4 credits

 Differential Equations I, MATH 345A, 3 credits

 Option I

 Completion of 9 credits from the following list (at least three must be in Physics)

-Electronics and Computer Interfacing, PHYS 205, 3 credits

-Advanced Electronics and Computer Interfacing, PHYS 305, 3 credits

-Optics, PHYS 320, 3 credits

-Statistical Physics, PHYS 315, 3 credits

-Astrophysics, PHYS 360, 3 credits

-Solid State Physics, PHYS 375, 3 credits

-Selected Topics, PHYS 390,490, 3 credits

-Undergraduate Research, PHYS 396/496, 1-3 credits

-Complex Variables, MATH 344, 3 credits

-Differential Equations II, MATH 345B, 3 credits

-Numerical Analysis, MATH 350, 3 credits

-Linear Algebra, MATH 380, 3 credits

-Programming I, COSC 120, 3 credits
+Electronics and Computer Interfacing, PHYS 205, 3 credits Optics, PHYS 320, 3 credits Statistical Physics, PHYS 315, 3 credits Astrophysics, PHYS 360, 3 credits Solid State Physics, PHYS 375, 3 credits Selected Topics, PHYS 390,490, 3 credits Undergraduate Research, PHYS 396/496, 1-3 credits Complex Variables, MATH 344, 3 credits Differential Equations II, MATH 345B, 3 credits Numerical Analysis, MATH 350, 3 credits Linear Algebra, MATH 380, 3 credits Programming I, COSC 120, 3 credits

 Option II

-Completion of 6 credits from the list above (at least 3 in physics) plus a two-semester introductory sequence in another science approved by the department (e.g., CHEM 110).
+Completion of 6 credits from the list above (at least 3 in physics) plus a twosemester introductory sequence in another science approved by the department (e.g., CHEM 110).

 Maximum Credits in Physics Courses

 Physics majors should be aware that a maximum of 48 credits of physics courses can be counted toward the 120 units required for graduation.
 Physics majors are welcome to take more than 48 credits of physics courses, but doing so will necessitate completion of more than 120 credits in order to receive a B.A. from Whittier College.

 Preparation for Graduate Programs

 Students planning to enter Ph.D. programs in Physics should plan to take more than the minimum number of Physics and Math courses.

 GUIDELINES FOR A MINOR IN PHYSICS

 To receive a minor in Physics from Whittier College, students must complete at least 22 credits in physics and 12 credits in math.

-Intro Optics and Modern Physics, PHYS 130, 4 credits

 Intro Kinematics and Mechanics, PHYS 150, 4 credits

 Intro Electricity, Magnetism and Thermodynamics, PHYS 180, 5 credits

 Computational Oscillations and Waves, PHYS 250, 3 credits

+Modern Physics, PHYS275, 4 credits

 Two upper division physics courses approved by the Physics Department, 6 credits

 Math Courses Required for a Minor in Physics

 MATH 141 A,B, Calculus I and II, 8 credits

 MATH 241 Calculus III, 4 credits

 GUIDELINES FOR CHOOSING A BEGINNING-LEVEL PHYSICS OR ASTRONOMY COURSE

 Students not majoring in science:

-PHYS 90 is intended for students who are not majoring in science and is suitable for students who have a limited mathematics background.
-Interested science majors are also welcome.
-Does not count toward a physics major.
-Satisfies the ILS requirement.
+PHYS 100, PHYS 101 and PHYS103 are suitable for students who have a limited mathematics background.
+They do not count toward a physics major.
+Each course satisfies the COM1 requirement of the Lib.
+Ed. program.
 Pre-Health students: